gecio/gecio.github.io/docs/_gks/about/changelog-v2.20/index.en.md

 ## New URL

-The GKS-dasboard will be renamed to GKS-dashboard, as the new name reflects the affiliation to German Edge Cloud better than the before.
+The iMKE-dasboard will be renamed to GKS-dashboard, as the new name reflects the affiliation to German Edge Cloud better than the before.
 With this the domain changes as well.
 The service will now be reachable via the new URL …[https://gks.gec.io](https://gks.gec.io), beginning 1st July 2022.